kalamuna/kalapress/README.md

 ##### Setting the default font size for your theme

-To set the default font-size for your theme, enter a fontSize value under styles.typography.fontSize.
+To set the default font-size for your theme, enter a `fontSize` value under `styles.typography.fontSize`.

 ```
 {